Craps: History

+The craps numbers of 2, 3, and 12 are similarly derived from Hazard.
+If the main is seven, then the two-dice sum of twelve is added to the crabs as a losing number on the first dice roll.
+This condition is retained in the simplified game called Pass.
+All three losing numbers (2, 3, and 12) on the first roll of Pass are jointly called the craps numbers.
+The central game Pass gradually has been supplemented over the decades by many companion games and wagers which can be played simultaneously with Pass; these are now collectively known as craps.

+Early versions of bank craps played in casinos made money either by charging a commission to shooters or offering short odds on the various wagers, primarily on the "Pass line" bet for the shooter to win against the house.
+In approximately 1907, a dicemaker named John H. Winn in Philadelphia introduced a layout which featured a space to wager on "Don't Pass" (i.e., for the shooter to lose) in addition to "Pass".
+Virtually all modern casinos use his innovation, which incentivizes casinos to use fair dice.
+As introduced by Winn, "Don't Pass" bets were taken with a 5 percent commission to ensure the house retained an edge in running the game; this was replaced by the Bar-3 push for "Don't Pass", and later by the Bar-12 (or Bar-2) push.

 Craps exploded in popularity during World War II, which brought most young American men of every social class into the military.
 The street version of craps was popular among service members who often played it using a blanket as a shooting surface.
 Their military memories led to craps becoming the dominant casino game in postwar Las Vegas and the Caribbean.

 After 1960, a few casinos in Europe, Australia, and Macau began offering craps, and, after 2004, online casinos extended the game's spread globally.
+Craps has been featured in a number of newer casinos, including the idea of expanding into formerly unavailable locals on the coastline.

 Bank craps

 Bank craps or casino craps is played by one or more players betting against the casino rather than each other.
 Both the players and the dealers stand around a large rectangular craps table.
 Sitting is discouraged by most casinos unless a player has medical reasons for requiring a seat.

+The basic flow of a single game is:

+The shooter wagers to pass (win) and then makes an initial come-out roll with two six-sided dice.